ashminbhandari/instaStory-py/README.md

 # instaStory-py
-Python script to automatically update your instagram story using the web browser
+Python script to automatically update your instagram story from the web browser